CoqHott/logrel-coq/README.md

 ===================

 - Install opam through your favourite means.
+- Double-check that no Coq-related environment variables like COQBIN or COQPATH are set.
 - Launch the following commands in the folder of this development.
 ```
 opam switch create . --empty